-She is chair of the Naval Dockyards Society which explores the civil branches of navies and their material culture and stimulates the exchange of information and research into naval dockyards and associated organisations.
-It runs two research projects, the Navy Board Project at The National Archives and the Oral History Project: UK Naval Dockyards Work Experience Recollections 1946–1984.
+Ann is chair of the Naval Dockyards Society which explores the civil branches of navies and their material culture and stimulates the exchange of information and research into naval dockyards and associated organisations https://navaldockyards.org/.
+Its first research project, the Navy Board Project at The National Archives, begun in 1999, was completed in 2019.
+The Oral History Project: UK Naval Dockyards Work Experience Recollections 1946–1984, was begun in 2017.
 In 2015 she co-authored 20th Century Naval Dockyards: Devonport and Portsmouth Characterisation Report for Historic England: https://historicengland.org.uk/images-books/publications/twentieth-century-naval-dockyards-devonport-portsmouth-characterisation-report/.

 Lecturing in undergraduate and postgraduate degrees in heritage and museum studies, Ann currently teaches the heritage of the built environment, its regeneration, management and conservation, and the tangible/intangible heritage of dockyards and their communities, particularly that of Portsea, Portsmouth dockyard’s workforce neighbourhood.
 She is an experienced PhD supervisor who has examined external PhDs.

 Ann is interested in supervising masters’ and PhD projects on how Portsmouth’s built environment reflects national defence imperatives, why and how naval dockyards have adapted, adaptive re-use of historic buildings, and how civil engineers have shaped Portsmouth.
 She is also interested in community engagement projects and Portsmouth’s evolution.